yingkeen/Jenkins-in-Docker-by-ChatGPT/README.md

 docker run --name my-jenkins -d --restart=on-failure -p 8080:8080 -p 50000:50000 --group-add $(stat -c '%g' /var/run/docker.sock) -v /var/run/docker.sock:/var/run/docker.sock -v jenkins-data:/var/jenkins_home my-jenkins
 ```

-This command runs the Jenkins container and mounts the host's Docker socket (`/var/run/docker.sock`) to the container's Docker socket
+This command runs the Jenkins container and mounts the host's Docker socket (`/var/run/docker.sock`) to the container's Docker socket with the group that owns the /var/run/docker.sock file on the host to the container's group list, so that the container can access the Docker socket.

 ## Accessing Jenkins